GTrujillo14/guillermotrujillo/README.md

 # Coding Showcase

 Welcome to my personal GitHub repository!
-This repository is dedicated to showcasing my SQL and coding skills, particularly in the context of my role as a Senior Product Manager @ hopps, Founding Product Manager @ Lenda, and Senior BizOps Analyst @ LendingClub.
+This repository is dedicated to showcasing my SQL and coding skills, particularly in the context of my role as a Head of Product @ hopps, Founding Product Manager @ Lenda, and Senior BizOps Analyst @ LendingClub.

 ## Project Overview
 In this repository, you'll find SQL queries and scripts that demonstrate my ability to work with databases, analyze data, drive process improvement, and derive meaningful insights.
 These examples highlight my expertise in leveraging SQL and scripts for data-driven decision making, performance optimization, and driving business growth.